come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 There's some debate here about when to audit, before or after the code is published.
-I think audits should be performed when there is a release candidate ready to be deployed to mainnet, after you have performed extensive alfa and beta testing.
+I think audits should be performed when there is a release candidate ready to be deployed to mainnet, after you have performed extensive alpha and beta testing.
 I see room for auditing before the code has been published, but this would be more to check that the development process will lead to a high quality, properly tested release candidate, and to validate the bases of